 2. Illustrations instead of letters

 Today, especially among Millennials, text messaging and emails are more popular than conversing over the phone or face to face.
+Therefore, it’s only natural that more and more companies are opting for text marketing strategies in order to reach their audience immediately.
 As a result, emojis have even replaced text-based conversations.
 Therefore, as a result companies are incorporating illustrations into their logo designs.
 Logos that substitute letters with illustrations are appealing to a wide variety of consumers.
 However, this style may not fit every brand; it may be too cute for traditional or high-end companies.
 It’s also important to be sure that your logo is still readable with the illustration.
 No logo is effective if it’s misunderstood.

 3. Negative space